Manage the entire hiring process from recruitment to onboarding using just one tool.

-From the start, you have 3 Types (data chunks): Position, Candidate, and Interview.
-These 3 types can be visualized with boards, lists, timelines, tables, and more.
+From the start, you have 3 Databases: Position, Candidate, and Interview.
+These 3 Databases can be visualized with boards, lists, timelines, tables, and more.
 You have pre-made views like Open positions, Candidate pipeline, Upcoming interviews, New candidates by months, and more.

 Go to the Positions board to add info about each new vacancy, including the job title job description.
 If you want to see only the positions in progress, switch to the Open positions board.

 Switch to the Candidate pipeline to track the candidate positions in the recruitment process states, e.g., "New", "Phone passed", "Interview passed", "Offer made", "Hired" etc. In this view, you can easily add new states (like "Awaiting feedback") to your workflow or rearrange existing ones.
 Add candidates for each position.
 Expand the candidate's entity to add a CV, attach files, leave a comment or add an interview date.

 Switch to the Upcoming interviews table to see your future interviews.
 Add interview assignees and filter by date.
 Expand the interview entity to add interview questions or results.

 Switch to New candidates report to check candidates number by month and positions.

 Get a single connected workspace where all teams are welcome.